-Inspiring the next generation of church musicians—that’s one goal for this summer’s worship conferences, and you can help!
+Inspiring the next generation of church musicians—that’s one goal for this summer’s worship conference, and you can help!

-The WELS National Worship Conference takes place in Kenosha, Wis., June 13-16.
+This year’s WELS National Worship Conference, a part of WELS’ celebration of the 500th anniversary of the Reformation, takes place in Kenosha, Wis., June 13-16.
 It features a select Children’s Choir of 80 voices conducted by Kurt Cereske, associate conductor for the National Children’s Choir (Los Angeles and New York City) and former director of music at St. Paul’s First Lutheran in North Hollywood, Calif.

 A High School Honor Choir of 120 voices from all over the United States and Canada is directed by Jonathan Laabs, who recently accepted a call to Martin Luther College.
 He is director of choral arts at Trinity Lutheran in Waukesha, Wis., as well as artistic director of Canticum Novum, a WELS chamber choir.